 Type 1 Diabetes:

-Completely Insulin-Dependent: Because people with Type 1 diabetes cannot produce insulin, they must take insulin daily, either through injections or an insulin pump, to survive.
+Completely Insulin-Dependent: People with Type 1 diabetes cannot produce insulin.
+As a result, they must take insulin daily.
+Either through injections or an insulin pump, to survive.
 Without insulin, blood sugar levels can become dangerously high, leading to life-threatening complications.

 Type 2 Diabetes:

-May Not Require Insulin Initially: Many people with Type 2 diabetes can manage their condition through lifestyle changes such as diet, exercise, and oral medications that help the body use insulin more effectively.
+May Not Require Insulin Initially: Many people with Type 2 diabetes can manage their condition through lifestyle changes.
+Diet and exercise are often the first steps toward better blood sugar control.
+In some cases, doctors prescribe oral medications to help the body use insulin more effectively.
 However, as the disease progresses, some people with Type 2 may eventually need insulin to manage their blood sugar levels.

 Risk Factors